mozilla-l10n/styleguides/docs/mozilla_general/README.md

 Correct example:

 ```
-In November 2017, Mozilla has released the latest version of its Firefox software [...].
+In November 2017, Mozilla has released the latest version of its Firefox software. […]
 ```

 ```
-W listopadzie 2017 roku Mozilla wydała najnowszą wersję swojego oprogramowania Firefox. [...]
+W listopadzie 2017 roku Mozilla wydała najnowszą wersję swojego oprogramowania Firefox. […]
 ```

 Incorrect example:

 ```
-In November 2017, Mozilla has released the latest version of its Firefox software [...].
+In November 2017, Mozilla has released the latest version of its Firefox software. […]
 ```

 ```
-W listopadzie 2017 roku Mozilla wydała najnowszą wersję swojego oprogramowania Firefoks. [...]
+W listopadzie 2017 roku Mozilla wydała najnowszą wersję swojego oprogramowania Firefoks, […]
 ```

 #### Translations of trademarks